The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

+Since $L$ is f.g.\ and does not fix a point in the limit tree $Y$, there exists an element $e_1 \in L$ that acts hyperbolically on $Y$.
+Since $L$ is not virtually abelian, there exists a conjugate of $e_1$, denoted $e_2$, that acts hyperbolically on $Y$, and such that $e_1$ and $e_2$ have different axes.

+By possibly replacing $e_1,e_2$ by appropriate powers, we may assume that the translation lengths of $e_1$ and $e_2$ along their axes is bigger than twice the length of the overlap between the two axes in $Y$ (if such overlap exists).
+In that case, $<e_1,e_2>$ is isomorphic to a free group.

+There are conjugates of $e_1$, $v_1$ and $v_2$, that do not have a common axis (so in particular they do not commute), and for which: $[y_0,v_i(y_0)]$, starts with the germ $germ_i$, for $i=1,2$.

+By construction, the elements, $e_1,e_2,v_1,v_2$ are all hyperbolic, and no pair of them is contained in the same virtually abelian subgroup of $L$.
+By possibly replacing the elements $e_1,e_2,v_1,v_2$ with some positive powers of themselves, the subgroups that are generated by them, $<e_1,e_2,v_1,v_2>$ is free.

-Since $w,z,e_1,e_2$ are elements that act hyperbolically on $Y$, and satisfy the same properties that the elements, $w,z,s_1,s_2$, do in the proof of lemma \ref{1.3}, the construction of the elements $u_{i,j}$, $i,j=1,2$, proceeds precisely as in their construction in lemma \ref{1.3}.
+Hence, the elements $e_1,e_2,v_1,v_2$ are elements that act hyperbolically on $Y$, and satisfy the same properties that the elements, $z,\hat z,s_1,s_2$, satisfy in the proof of lemma \ref{1.3}.
+Therefore, the construction of the elements $u_{i,j}$, $i,j=1,2$, in the (possibly) non-free case proceeds precisely as in their construction in lemma \ref{1.3}.

 Let $w_1,w_2$ be a pair of elements of the limit group $L$.
 We look at the finite subtrees $w_1(T_1)$ and $w_2^{-1}(T_1)$, in the limit tree $Y$.
 The segment, $[y_0,w_1(y_0)] \subset Y$, terminates in a germ at the point $w_1(y_0) \in w_1(T_1)$.
 Similarly, the segment, $[y_0,w_2^{-1}(y_0)] \subset Y$, terminates in a germ at the point $w_2^{-1}(y_0) \in w_2^{-1}(T_1)$.